 How Long Before A Workout Should You Eat?

 There’s no set time as to how long before a workout you should eat, but the rule of thumb is two to three hours before your training.
-That should be enough time for the foods to metabolize as they await usage, plus it will help avoid stomach discomfort.
-By then, fats, while already in the form of triglycerides and glucose from carbs, will be consumed, converted to glycogen, and stored in the liver.
+That should be enough time for food to be metabolized,, plus it will help avoid stomach discomfort.

 Even with the 2-3 hour gap between eating and working out, you could eat earlier, say one hour or less before your workout.
-The only thing that would change is the food you take and probably the portions.
+The only thing that would change is the food you eat and the portion size.
 More on that in the last section on pre-workout meal ideas.

 What Should You Eat Before A Workout?